 FMCSA Publishes Technical Corrections Final Rule

 On Oct.
 14, the Federal Motor Carrier Safety Administration (FMCSA) published a final rule making a series of technical corrections to the Federal Motor Carrier Safety Regulations.
 The changes correct errors, remove outdated references and improve clarity in certain sections.
-The rule was effective Oct.
+The rule also redesignates “Appendix G” as “Appendix A.” The rule was effective Oct.
 14.

 FMCSA Publishes ICR Regarding ELD Vendor Registration